-The Parish of Celbridge and Straffan is the largest parish in the Dublin Diocese and has a population of 22,000 people.
+The Parish of Celbridge and Straffan is the largest parish in the Archdiocese of Dublin and serves a population of 22,000 people.
 Catering for the pastoral needs of such a large population is in itself a challenge, a challenge which we embrace and serve together as a parish community.
-The parish has two churches catering for the worshipping Catholic community, St Patrick’s Church, Celbridge, and St. Brigid’s Church Straffan.
+The parish has two churches catering for the worshipping Catholic community; St Patrick’s Church, Celbridge, and St. Brigid’s Church Straffan.

 The parish community is served by the Parish Team, consisting of 3 priests, parish sisters, two sacristans and a parish secretary.
 There are also a great number of lay people actively involved voluntarily in ministry groups and organisations, all of which contribute to a parish which is very much alive.
 As a parish we welcome anyone who wishes to join us in any way for worship, for active involvement in our life and activities.
 We strive to make our community a true Christian people, who try to live by the core values of the Gospel – love, compassion, support and acceptance.